Photo: Erik Cleves Kristensen, Beach (Some rights reserved)

 Cancún is a made-to-order resort, built specifically for tourism at the northeastern tip of Mexico’s Yucatán Peninsula.
-The city was founded on April 20, 1970.
+Less than a century old, the city was founded April 20, 1970.

 The most popular area for snorkeling and diving is Punta Nizuc, a national marine park.
 It became a protected area in July 1996 along with the west coast of Isla Mujeres and Punta Cancún.
 A portion of every tourist dollar supports park monitoring and conservation efforts.